guacsec/guac-docs/expanding-your-view.md

 This information came from the OSV certifier service that is constantly running within GUAC.
 From this, we can see that two versions of `github.com/prometheus/client_golang` contain the same `ghsa-cg3q-j54f-5p7p`.
-In the vulnerability CLI demo (https://docs.guac.sh/querying-via-cli/) we can use this information to determine if there is a path between this and the version of Vault we are using.
+In the [vulnerability CLI demo](https://docs.guac.sh/querying-via-cli/), we can use this information to determine if there is a path between this and the version of Vault we are using.
 Here is a quick look at what the visualization would look like for that:

 ![Visualization of data](assets/images/expandviewvisualization.png)

-## Expanded your view of the software supply chain
+## Expanding your view of the software supply chain

 Through this demo, we learned that GUAC services are designed to extract as much information as possible about an SBOM that it ingests.
 Utilizing this